shawna-p/mysterious-messenger/docs/Plot-Branches.md

 A brief overview of the steps required (more detail below): |
 ------------------------------------------------------------|

-> 1. Use the **List of Chatrooms** tab in **Script Generator.xlsx** or refer to [[Setting up Sequential Chatrooms]] to set up your route.
+> 1. Use the **List of Chatrooms** tab in **Script Generator.xlsx** or refer to [Setting up Sequential Chatrooms](Setting-up-Sequential-Chatrooms.md) to set up your route.
 In the `ChatHistory` object that contains the chatroom after which you want the plot to branch, either fill in `true` or `false` to the plot branch column in the spreadsheet or ensure you have `plot_branch=PlotBranch()` in your definition.
 > 2. Define another list of `RouteDay` objects for the path the player will branch onto.
 > 3. After the chatroom with the plot branch, create another label with the chatroom label name + `_branch` e.g. `label my_chatroom_branch`.
 > 4. Put whatever criteria you are testing for in this label.
 You can then either write `$ continue_route()` to have the player continue down the main path of the route, or use `$ merge_routes(my_route_bad_end)` where `my_route_bad_end` is the path you defined in step 2.
 > 5. At the end of the label, write `jump plot_branch_end`.

 To begin, you need to define a list of `RouteDay` objects for every path you want the user to be able to branch onto.
-For more on defining route branches, see [[Setting up Sequential Chatrooms]].
+For more on defining route branches, see [Setting up Sequential Chatrooms](Setting-up-Sequential-Chatrooms.md).
 If you want the branch to have a title, the first item in the list should be a string like "Bob Good Ending".

 To show the plot branch icon in-game, the `ChatHistory` object containing the chatroom before the plot branch must have `plot_branch=PlotBranch()` **or** `plot_branch=PlotBranch(True)`.